Diego Ruiz de Montoya

-Diego Ruiz de Montoya (b. at Seville, 1562; d. there 15 March 1632) was a Spanish Jesuit theologian.
+Diego Ruiz de Montoya (born 1562 in Seville, died 15 March 1632 in Seville) was a Spanish Jesuit theologian.

 Life

-He entered the Society of Jesus in 1572 and was professed 22 July 1592.
+He entered the Society of Jesus in 1572 and was professed on 22 July 1592.
 He taught philosophy in Granada, moral theology for one year in Baeza, and theology for about twenty years in Cordova and Seville.
 For a time he was rector of the College of Cordova, and represented his province, Andalusia, at the Sixth General Congregation.